asyml/forte/examples/chatbot/README.md

 pip install faiss-gpu
 ```

-Then we need to install forte external pacakges
+Then we need to install follow instructions in [forte-wrapper](https://github.com/asyml/forte-wrappers)
+After cloning the repo, in the folder `forte-wrappers`, User needs to run the following command to install external packages.
 ```
 pip install src/faiss
 pip install src/huggingface